aws/porting-advisor-for-graviton/README.md

 - (Optionally) Open JDK 17 (or above) and Maven 3.5 (or above) if you want the binary to be able to scan JAR files for native methods.

 The `build.sh` script will generate a self-contained binary (for Linux/MacOS).
 It will be output to a folder called `dist`.

+By default, it will generate a binary named like `porting-advisor-linux-x86_64`.
+You can customize generated filename by setting environment variable `FILE_NAME`.

 ```bash
 ./build.sh